smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ## Images

-To insert an image on a page, I upload the image to the same folder as the markdown file, and give it the same base filename as the markdown file, with a number at the end if there are multiple images.
+To insert an image on a page, I save the image to the same folder as the markdown file, and give it the same base filename as the markdown file, with a number at the end if there are multiple images.
 So `filename.md` might embed `filename-1.jpg` and `filename-2.jpg`.
 I experimented with putting all the images in a separate folder, but I prefer them together with base file.